The Story of Virginia (Botticelli)

-The Story of Virginia (Italian, Storie di Virginia), is a painting by the Italian Renaissance painter Sandro Botticelli.
+The Story of Virginia (Italian, Storie di Virginia), is a painting by the early Italian Renaissance artist Sandro Botticelli.
 It is a tempera on panel and measures 86 cm tall and 165 cm wide.
-It is currently held by the Accademia Carrara in Bergamo, Italy.
+It is in the Accademia Carrara in Bergamo, Italy.

 It is one of the last works that Botticelli made exemplifying virtue, like The Story of Lucretia.

-The painting has as a fundamental theme of violated honor and matrimonial fidelity.
+The painting has a fundamental theme of violated honor and matrimonial fidelity.
 The combination of several scenes in a single image was common in the art of the early Renaissance.
 These are read from left to right: